Redemptionist EVR (aka RED EVR

 RED EVR Gallery

-In 2009, when I started my career as Shun Nokina Design, I designed the "Redemptionist" (commonly known as "RED").
-The design was inspired by the extremely smooth and dynamic sound of Brett Garsed and Allan Holdsworth at some point in particular.
-The treble is kept modest, with a smooth sound at all points, and the Hi-mid flavor is changed slightly.
-The gain ranges from clean to high gain to accommodate all Jazz/Fusion/Shred scenes.
-The low cut is controlled so that it does not affect the texture of the distortion at any point, and allows you to adjust the "audibility" according to the playing environment.
+In 2009, when I was officially starting my career as Shun Nokina Design, I designed the "Redemptionist," commonly known as "RED."
+The design was inspired by the intensely smooth and dynamic sounds of Brett Garsed and, at one point, Allan Holdsworth.
+The treble was kept under control, maintaining a smooth sound at all points, with only a slight change in the flavor of the high-mids.
+The gain ranged from clean to high gain to suit all Jazz, Fusion, and Shred genres.
+The low cut was controlled so that it would not affect the texture of the distortion at any point, and so that the "audibility" could be adjusted to suit the playing environment.
 That was the concept.

-(09' SND Redemptionist: I had always admired Scandinavia, so the motif was the flags of Scandinavia, which are common to all of Scandinavia.
-After 15 years, EVR was realized based on my experience of living in each of the Scandinavian countries.)
+(09' SND Redemptionist: Since then I have been fascinated by Scandinavia, so the motif is the flags of the Scandinavian peninsula.
+15 years later, EVR was realized based on my experience of living in various Scandinavian countries.)

-In 2014, the Leqtique brand released the RED, which had been redesigned to accommodate a wider range of music with major modifications to the circuit.
-Compared to the original SND RED, the RED lost some of its intense smoothness, but the treble range was expanded as much as possible within the range of a sensual tone.
-As a result, it can be used for a wide range of music, including pop and rock, and is the most versatile pedal in the Leqtique lineup.
-During the five years that it was actually manufactured and sold, it was the brand's best-selling Overdrive/Distortion pedal, second only to the MAT and 9/9.
+In 2014, the Leqtique brand released the RED, with a major overhaul of the circuitry and a redesign to accommodate a wider range of music.
+Compared to the original SND RED, it lost some of its intense smoothness, but it expanded the treble range as much as possible while still achieving a sensual tone.
+As a result, it was the most versatile pedal in the Leqtique lineup, and is suitable for a wide range of genres, including pop and rock.
+During the five years it was manufactured and sold, it was the brand's best-selling overdrive/distortion pedal, second only to the MAT and 9/9.

-Now, the design of the 2025 Redemptionist EVR (aka RED EVR) started with the idea of first cloning Leqtique's RED in the EVR format and then adding something extra to it.
-In the modern music scene, where the focus is on the presence of higher frequencies, the treble control alone was the only thing that crossed my mind during the design, but to be honest, it was a pretty difficult problem because the balance of the Leqtique RED was at a point where it was impossible to tweak any further.
-In the end, while tinkering with some points of the circuit, I brought in only the filtering idea (ratio) used in the SND Red, and although it has nothing to do with the sound, I raised the treble variable range and the center of gravity of the sound a little higher while keeping the tone smooth.
+Now, the design of the 2025 Redemptionist EVR (aka RED EVR) began with the idea of first cloning the Leqtique RED in EVR format, then adding something extra.
+In a modern music scene that focuses more on high frequencies, the idea of adding something extra just to the treble control was something that crossed my mind during the design process.
+To be honest, the balance of the Leqtique RED was already at a point where it was impossible to tweak any further, so this was quite a difficult problem.
+In the end, after tweaking various points in the circuit, I brought in only the filtering ideas (ratios) used in the SND Red.
+Although the sound itself is completely unrelated, I managed to maintain a smooth tone while slightly raising the treble range and center of gravity.

-In my design concepts, I often create products that aim to be specialized in a certain genre, but the RED EVR is extremely versatile, so it allows you to experience the common format of EVRs, so it's a great choice as your first EVR pedal.
-Or, for hardcore users, I hope you will enjoy the current evolution of the Red lineage that has continued for 15 years.
+My design concepts often aim to create products that specialize in a particular genre, but the RED EVR is extremely versatile, and it allows you to experience the common EVR format, so it's a great choice as your first EVR pedal.
+Or, for hardcore users, I hope you'll enjoy this ongoing part of the 15-year-old Red lineage.

 Shun Nokina